Circuit Overview

 First events include major manufacturer support

-Beyond this, it is clear that the track has much higher aspirations and numerous international championships are set to watch the circuit’s progress with interest.
+Beyond these inaugural events, it was clear that the track had much higher aspirations, with numerous international championships watching the circuit's progress with interest.

 Jump onboard